girder/girder_worker/docs/facebook-example.rst

 Build a workflow
 ~~~~~~~~~~~~~~~~

-Create a file named ``workflow.py``, this is the file we'll be using to create our Romanesco workflow.
+Create a file named ``workflow.py``, this is the file we'll be using to create our workflow.

 Find the most popular person
 ############################